arii/portfolio/src/content/research/ai-experiments.md

 }
 ```

-- **The Result:** The pipeline runs quietly in the background every Monday, keeping my frontend JSON data fresh with zero manual maintenance, while the lightweight client fetching prevents initial bundle bloat.
+- **The Result:** The pipeline runs quietly in the background every Wednesday, keeping my frontend JSON data fresh with zero manual maintenance, while the lightweight client fetching prevents initial bundle bloat.

 ---